ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ![turtle parser tree](../image/turtle_parser_tree.png)

 - `turtle` analyzes the tree and executes it.
-This part of `turtle` is called runtime routine.
+This part of `turtle` is called runtime routine or interpreter.
 The tree consists of rectangles and line segments between the rectangles.
 The rectangles are called nodes.
 For example, N\_PROGRAM, N\_ASSIGN, N\_FD and N\_MUL are nodes.